Word page

 • How do you pronounce gubbins?
 It is commonly pronounced GUB-inz.

 • What words are similar to gubbins?
-Bits and pieces, odds and ends, gear, components.
+Similar words include bits and pieces, odds and ends, gear, and components.